My Research

 [3] engage the multi-cultural and globally shifting media scenarios.

-As I detail in the downloadable research framework, the QHT Award made economically feasible to freely offer the Meta-Image as open-source, to strategically maximize social impact with identified partners and committed stakeholders from the second and third sector.
+As I detail in the downloadable research framework, the QHT Award made possible to offer MIA – the Meta-Image App as a free training App on the Apple Store, to maximize social impact and opportunities, for all, to learn and practice what it means to story-SHOW.

 I have established professional collaborations with second and third sector institutions, including the UN Agencies of the ILO, UNESCO and IOM, for which I produce open-ended visual documentary for interactive projects and immersive storytelling, as well as research and training on visual media.

-Upon my multicultural-informed background and linguistic expertise, I have been revising my long-established commitment to issues of social justice (2018 – ILO HQ workshop; BBC Arabic; T.wai Institute) with gender equality mainstreaming as per my teaching at the ILO (2017 – Gender Academy; 2018 – Media Strategies for Gender Equality).
+Upon my multicultural-informed background and linguistic expertise, I have been revising my long-established commitment to issues of social justice (2018 – ILO HQ workshop; 2018 – BBC Arabic; 2018 onward – T.wai Institute) with gender equality mainstreaming as per my teaching at the ILO (2017 – Gender Academy; 2018 – Media Strategies for Gender Equality).

-IBetween June 2019 and January 2020, I delivered a series of intensive, fully tailored trainings on visual media and strategic digital communication for the Kosovo Government
+Between June 2019 and January 2020, I delivered a series of intensive, fully tailored trainings on visual media and strategic digital communication for the Kosovo Government.

 As a creative practitioner, I have been disseminating my photography across a wide range of channels, including art galleries, private collections and magazines.